Last updated 8th July 2025

 There are modern day Caedmon’s everywhere.
 Often in hiding, tongue-tied, unable to get their words out, but it seems the Spirit of God releases them to speak the wonders of God in their own language.
 It is beautiful to behold.

-• Call out Caedmons to speak their language: Take heart from the experiences of the early Christians described in Acts 2:11 and Caedmon’s story here as well as other people’s stories of faith here and here.
+- Call out Caedmons to speak their language: Caedmon's story can be found here as well as other people’s stories of faith here and here..

 Meet Human Need with Actions as Well as Words